zeinirfansyah/zeinirfansyah/README.md

-<h1 align="center">Hai, my name is Zein Irfansyah.</h1>
-<h2 align="center">I'm a Software Engineer, from Indonesia</h2>
+<h1 align="center">Hai, my name is Zein Irfansyah. <br> I'm a Software Engineer, from Indonesia</h1>

-<p>I'm Zein Irfansyah, a software engineer hailing from Indonesia.
+<p  align="center">I'm Zein Irfansyah, a software engineer hailing from Indonesia.
 My passions lie at the intersection of code and art, and I'm always up for exploring creative ways to bridge this gap.</p>
-<p>If you find anything I've built interesting, feel free to leave a star on the repository ⭐.
+<p align="center">If you find anything I've built interesting, feel free to leave a star on the repository ⭐.
 You can also connect with me on my socials (listed below) to chat and explore the creative space together!</p>

 ###